Six Unbelievable Things Online This Week

 The Down Syndrome’s Saving Grace

 A Harvard medical study reports that a human gene has been isolated that could guard against the cancer in human beings.
+It’s found in

-It’s found inpeople with Down syndrome, and it’s called RCAN1, one of the extraversions of genes they are endowed with due to their third copy ofchromosome 21.
+people with Down syndrome, and it’s called RCAN1, one of the extra

+versions of genes they are endowed with due to their third copy of

 [Via Disaboom]